Motor gunboat: Camper and Nicholson

-MGB 509 was powered by three Packard supercharged petrol engines giving a total output of 4050 bhp and a maximum speed of 31 knots (27 knots continuous).
+MGB 509 was powered by three Packard supercharged petrol engines giving a total output of 4050 bhp and a maximum speed of 31 knot (27 knot continuous).
 Later re-numbered MGB 2009, the central engine was replaced with a Metrovick F.2 gas turbine engine in 1947.

 Elco

 Elco built twelve 70 ft MGBs for the Royal Navy.

 Higgins

 Higgins built 12 70 ft MGBs and 15 82 ft MGBs.

 Fairmile designs

 Fairmile Marine produced designs for small craft for the Royal Navy but most construction was carried out in other yards.

 The Fairmile C motor gun boats were 110 ft long boats.

 For flexibility the following Fairmile D design (approx. 200 built) could be fitted out either as MGB or MTB.
 These equipped the Royal Canadian Navy, Royal Navy, and Royal Norwegian Navy.